PRP

 Comparative Return Analysis

 When comparing returns, gross yield alone is misleading.
 Direct property often shows higher gross yields, but once management costs, void periods, maintenance reserves, and tax friction are included, the effective spread narrows or reverses.
+Pre-IPO REITs add the additional layer of IPO uplift at the liquidity event, materially lifting total return.

-10-Year Annualised Total Return by Structure
+Target Annualised Total Return by Structure

 Tax Pass-Through Mechanics